Any traveling sales rep would agree: multi-stop route planning is one of the most tedious and stressful parts of their job.

 Properly managing priorities is the cornerstone of any efficient multi-stop route planning guide.
 If you know the targets that you need to acquire first, you’ll be in a better place when you will inevitably be running out of time.

-Tip #3: Take Detailed Notes
+Tip #3: Take Detailed Notes about each stop

 Treat the data of each visit like keepsake mementos.
 Except for the most competitive among us, we usually go on trips for the experience, personal growth, or quality time rather than for the sport of it.
 So, too, should we treat every stop as an opportunity to learn something more — and take detailed notes along the way.